FAQs: Testing and Technical Specification

 Whole exome sequencing primarily includes analysis of single nucleotide variant (SNV) in coding regions, extending into the exon-intron junction regions.
 In addition, copy number variant (CNV) analysis is included for homozygous/hemizygous deletions and duplications, and heterozygous CNV equaling or larger than 3 exons.
 Repeat expansions, mitochondrial DNA variants, and balanced chromosomal rearrangements cannot be detected.

-Baylor Genetics does offer reanalysis on WES.
-You can request a reanalysis by submitting our exome reanalysis requisition to help@baylorgenetics.com in addition to any new patient information that may assist in the interpretation
+Baylor Genetics does offer reanalysis on both WES and WGS.
+You can request a reanalysis by submitting our exome reanalysis requisition or genome reanalysis requisition to [email protected] in addition to any new patient information that may assist in the interpretation.

 Baylor Genetics offers various single gene tests (Sanger sequencing or NGS-based).
 Once you have decided on the desired test code you will print out and complete the requisition linked on the test’s webpage, draw the specified sample, and ship it to Baylor Genetics.
 If you need testing or shipping supplies those can be ordered here.